THE REPRESENTATION YOU NEED IN ORDER TO PROTECT YOUR FAMILY

 While most divorces are emotional ordeals that often lead to contentious legal proceedings, hard feelings, and legal fees for both parties, an uncontested divorce in Colorado is a much more painless experience for everyone.
-An uncontested divorce allows a married couple to quickly end their marriage when spouses can amicably agree to the terms of a divorce or have entirely separate assets and no children.
+A Fort Collins uncontested divorce attorney can help a married couple to quickly end their marriage when spouses can amicably agree to the terms of a divorce or have entirely separate assets and no children.

 The idea of an uncontested divorce may sound straightforward, but it is still essential for both parties to fully understand the requirements for securing uncontested divorces in Colorado.
 Colorado considers an uncontested divorce a “decree upon arrival,” meaning there is usually no need for a hearing.
 Each spouse will submit an affidavit and the court will approve the divorce.
 In Colorado, the criteria for securing an uncontested divorce includes:

 - At least one of the divorcing spouses must have lived in Colorado for at least 90 days.